GaryS007/Project-2/README.md

 - Every button is functioning as expected and displaying the appropriate value.
 - That the computers response provides a random value every turn.
-- That the computer response is displayed 1000ms after player turn.
+- That the computer response is displayed 500ms after player turn.
-- That the result message is displaying the correct value depending on who won that round.
+- That the result message is displaying the correct value depending on who won that round and also shares the 500ms delay.
+- Each button shares a 500ms delay and will disable after a click.
+This is intentional and the buttons will turn to grey to indicate that.

 All Modal Buttons were tested to ensure: